soil-initiative/stacks/proposals/stacks/Overview.md

 Of course, just like JavaScript programs can run an infinite while loop, WebAssembly programs can switch between stacks infinitely.
 That is, just like JavaScript developers, any design using this proposal needs to be conscious of the run-to-completion model.
 For example, our thread-manager example does not complete until the work is completely done, but it would be easy to modify it to have the scheduler return to the caller once in a while, relying on the caller to schedule an event that will call back into the instance and resume the scheduler.

-## Editorial Notes:

-* Perhaps we do not need both `stack.switch` and `stack.switch_call`.
-My preference would be to just have the former.
-My reasoning is that the toolchain will be generating this code anyway, and will likely only pick one method; and `stack.switch` is much simpler.

-* There is a meta question: the extent to which code that uses stack switching has to be written for it; this includes wrapper code at places where switching may occur.

-* Somewhat worried by the implicit cleanup implied by dropping a stack.
-Would prefer that that be arranged differently (e.g., by forcing an `abort` event on the dropped stack).

-* I would definitely go for making `stack.create` an instruction.
-If only to reduce the cognitive burden of understanding the proposal.
-Suggestion: do not have a mechanism for creating attached stacks, use `stack.create` followed by attach.

-* Stack (de)composition needs more TLC.
-Too many new/special features.

-* How does `catch $resume $resumed` work?
-This could use a bit more explanation.